-As of now, our one working editor is Samantha Ferreira: our editor-in-chief.
-She will be happy to work with you to prepare an outline that works for everybody.
+Our editors are happy to work with you to prepare an outline that works for everybody.
 This will then be submitted to our team for general approval.
 Upon receiving the team’s blessing, the piece will officially be commissioned, which means that you can start working on the piece.

 Once edits are made, the updated article will be passed back to the author for a second run-through.
 Once both parties are happy with the final result, the work will be scheduled for publication.

 All contributor articles will be published via the following content flow: